How to Grow a Flower Container Garden for Beginners

 You can also fertilize every week or two with a liquid fertilizer like a fish emulsion seaweed blend.

 Your potting soil should include organic matter such as compost.
-Adding a layer of fish compost to my containers every year helps to feed my plants, retain moisture and give my containers a nice appearance.
+I add a layer of fish compost to my containers every year to feed my plants, retain moisture, and give them a nice appearance.

 7. How to Space Plants in Flower Container Gardens